Exercise For Stress Relief

 The When And How

 It’s not just about the kind of real food, though.
 It’s also about the when and how.
 Skipping meals, for instance, can make you irritable and tired – that’s your brain signaling it’s running on empty.
 But note that the damage doesn’t happen overnight.
+SO better keep your mental health and eating habits intact.

-Certain eating disorders, such as overeating, especially the not-so-healthy stuff, can make you feel bloated and lethargic, like your brain is in a fog.
+Certain eating disorders, such as overeating, especially the not-so-healthy stuff, can make you feel bloated and lethargic like your brain is in a fog.

-Your Gut Health
+Nutritious Eating Safeguards Your Gut Health

 And here’s something really interesting – our gut health plays a huge role in our mental and emotional health.
 That’s right, the bacteria in our bellies are in constant chatter with our brains.
 When our gut is happy (think a good balance of healthy bacteria), it sends happy signals to the brain.
 But if our poor diet is out of whack and our gut health suffers, it can lead to feelings of anxiety and depression.